-Founded in 1959 on the original site of the first Calexico High School, SDSU-IV offers 12 bachelor’s and five master’s degrees, including a nationally-acclaimed teacher education program.
+Founded in 1959 on the original site of the first Calexico High School, SDSU-IV offers 10 bachelor’s and two master’s degrees, including a nationally-acclaimed teacher education program.
 With fewer than a thousand students, SDSU-IV provides a uniquely intimate educational experience.
 Due to our proximity to the Mexican border, our campus serves a diverse student body comprised largely of groups that are historically under-represented in higher education.
 Given our regional focus, responsive curriculum and community engagement, the IV Campus has become a powerful engine of economic growth for the region.
 The 2012-13 academic year saw the first class of 102 freshmen entering SDSU-IV through the Imperial Valley University Partnership, an innovative educational initiative undertaken by SDSU-IV, Imperial Valley College, and the Imperial County Office of Education that offers Imperial Valley students accessible, affordable, high quality education with a clear path to a Bachelor’s degree in four years.

 Offers majors in English, mathematics, history, liberal studies, psychology, Latin